 As any owner can attest, growing and maintaining small business profits is a constant battle.
-However, by understanding and utilizing some business-friendly tax loopholes, savvy small business owners can find ways to keep a lot more of their hard-earned capital.
+However, by understanding and utilizing some simple small business tax loopholes, savvy business owners can find ways to keep a lot more of their hard-earned capital.

 The Benefits of S Corporation Status

 S Corporation status can be a major money saver for small business owners who are already operating successful and lucrative businesses.
 An owner of an S Corporation can split total business profit into wages and “dividends.”
 Business owners can set wages for themselves and their employees at Fair Market Value and pay the remainder of profits in the form of a dividend, which is not subject to the 15% payroll tax.

 For example, if an S Corporation makes $100,000 per year in profits, but pays out only $40,000 of that profit in wages, the Corporation saves $9,000 annually by not paying the 15% tax on the remaining $60,000 paid out in dividends.